LUP-LuftbildUmweltPlanung/SAM2_fine_tune/README.md

 # SAM2_fine_tune
 The Segment Anything Model 2 ([SAM 2](https://github.com/facebookresearch/segment-anything-2?tab=readme-ov-file#download-checkpoints)) is an advanced foundational model designed to tackle prompt-based visual segmentation in both images and videos.
+The model leverages a simple transformer architecture enhanced with streaming memory for optimized processing.
+SAM 2, trained on a customized dataset, achieves robust performance through targeted fine-tuning techniques.

 ![model_diagram](https://github.com/user-attachments/assets/a21be4eb-b505-498a-9637-fee70c170e4e)

 ## Description
-The model leverages a simple transformer architecture enhanced with streaming memory for optimized processing.
-SAM 2, trained on a specialized dataset, achieves robust performance through targeted fine-tuning techniques.

 The key distinction between fine-tuning a model and training one from scratch lies in the initial state of the weights and biases.
 When training from scratch, these parameters are randomly initialized based on a specific strategy, meaning the model starts with no prior knowledge of the task and performs poorly initially.
 Fine-tuning, however, begins with pre-existing weights and biases, allowing the model to adapt more effectively to the custom dataset.